 If your marketer doesn’t have a system to do this, you should be a little suspicious and reconsider using them.
 You may like them as a person but that doesn’t mean that they are the absolute best candidate for the task.
 They should definitely have a way for you to measure their effort and results.
 Friend’s are friends but the numbers don’t lie.

 I’ve actually had people say to me “Advertising and branding can’t be measured and since they can’t be measured, how will we ever know if it works?”

 This seems to me like an odd question.
-Of course marketing, advertising and branding can be measured.
+Of course marketing, advertising, and branding can be measured.
 Companies on the corporate level do it all the time.
 They have to.
-How else would they know if their ads and branding is working or not?
+How else would they know if their ads and branding are working or not?

 Here it goes:

 All you have to do is compare the numbers of the two previous years with a month after you launch a new ad or brand campaign.
 Next is an example I used for a little entrepreneur ‘brick and mortar’ in Astoria.

 Her business opened in May 2014.
 I started working with her in 2015.
 I promised her that I would be able to triple her gross income.
 She was skeptical until I hit the numbers as promised.

 As you can see, I tripled her income from the first year to the second.
 Then in the second year, I was only able to (do little more than) double her gross income.
 The reason for me being able to only DOUBLE her gross income was because she wanted to keep a pair of previous employees to return from the previous year.
 She felt a sense out of loyalty to them.

 Her decision to keep the employees would cost her roughly $7,000-9,000 per month.
 It’s not the smartest business move but people like their pain, their power, and/or their comfort zones.